 - "Dear My Friend" by Mariko Nanba, performed by Brent Cash, with lyrics by Candie Y

 Purported to be in development since 2005, Sonic Unleashed's "Hedgehog Engine" is a multi-purpose game engine developed by Sega as an alternative to engines like Unreal Engine 3, idTech5 and the Source Engine.
-At the time of its release, the Hedgehog Engine was most notable for two relatively cutting-edge features: the rapid speed in which it could load streamed texture data off of the disc, and its ability to render Global Illumination lighting data.
-Global Illumination lighting is the act of light reflecting off of colored surfaces and bathing the surrounding area in that color.
-For example, sunlight cast upon a green floor will tint the walls and ceiling a shade of green.
+At the time of its release, the Hedgehog Engine was most notable for two relatively cutting-edge features: the rapid speed in which it could load streamed texture data off of the disc (eliminating texture pop-in), and its ability to render Global Illumination lighting data.

 At the time of release, calculating pre-baked Global Illumination data for a single level in Sonic Unleashed would take a networked render farm of 100 computers an average of 2-3 days.